Ride (Ciara song): Critical reception

 Bill Lamb of About.com said, "with the help of Ludacris on guest rap and Tricky Stewart with The-Dream handling production, a fully adult Ciara is back to the sexiness she seems to do best."
 Rap-Up commented that Ciara "glides over" the beat and warned listeners to "Hold on tight."
 BET Sound Off noted while the song was not bad, it lacked personality, and that the Tricky-produced beat did not add excitement to the track.
 Ed Easton Jr. of WNOW-FM said that the song showed that Ciara and Ludacris continue to show they have chemistry.
-Idolator commented that the song's "simple bass line and shimmery synths" create a "powerful, hypnotic track that's going to sound great on the dancefloor," as Ludacris adds a "raunchy", "rapid-fire" verse.
+Idolator commented that the song's "simple bass line and the shimmery synths" create a "powerful, hypnotic track that's going to sound great on the dancefloor", as Ludacris adds a "raunchy", "rapid-fire" verse.
 The review also said Ciara's longtime collaborators, Tricky Stewart and The-Dream could "put Ciara back on the map with this one."

 Andy Kellman of Allmusic and Allison Stewart of The Washington Post both noted "Ride" as a standout track from Basic Instinct.
 Ken Capobianco of Boston Globe who called the song "a bump-and-grind", noted the song as the essential track from the album.
 Coining it as "lusty", the song was Simon Vozick-Levinson of Entertainment Weekly's recommended download from the album.
 "Ride" has since been certified Platinum by the RIAA for units exceeding 1 million.

+In August 2014, Pitchfork Magazine listed "Ride" at 142 on its list of The 200 Best Tracks of the Decade So Far (2010-2014).